 Compare two table structures

 You can compare two table structures and see the differences in columns, keys, indexes, and other structural table elements.
-To compare data in selected tables, see Compare table data.
+To compare data in selected tables, see Compare content of two tables.

 In the Database tool window ( ), select two tables.